markennlagliva/LittleLemon-App/README.md

 # littlelemon-app
-Fullstack Little Lemon App using Django
+Fullstack Little Lemon App using Django. <br>
+Project capstone for the course "The Full Stack" hosted by Meta.